hardyt9/CMPT355TermProject/README.md

     run make to create executable named konane ./konane to create instance of game play

-This project is a group effot based off of elments learned in our CMPT 355 - AI course, should be fun!
+This project is a group effort based off of elements learned in our CMPT 355 - AI course!